etcd-io/jetcd/Documentation/Lease.md

 ## keepAlive function

-1. It will create a Lease Object, and keep the lease alive.
+1. It will create a keepAlive Object, and keep the lease alive.
-2. It will add the created lease object to the keepAlives map.
+2. It will add the created keepAlive object to the keepAlives map.
-3. It will set handler for the lease.
+3. It will set handler for the keepAlive.
-4. The background scheduler will send keep alive requests for the added lease when it approaches to the nextKeepAliveTime.
+4. The background scheduler will send keep alive requests for the added keepAlive when it approaches to the nextKeepAliveTime.

 ## keepAliveExecutor function